 In the news this week the press was in shock over the fact that Trump actually is delivering what he promised to the American people.
 Celebrities, journalist & academics have been quick to blame Trump for dividing the populace, pinning old issues on him to justify their absolute hatred & (at this point) irrational fear.
 The military was celebrating Trump’s choice of retired General James Mattis as the nation’s Secretary of Defense, unleashing a hilarious flood of epic memes.

 I have to admit that I’m excited.
 Trump is not the 1st President to ban people from specific countries that are considered dangerous.
 The nations on his list were territories described as being potentially dangerous by the Obama administration, so I don’t know what’s worse: to know where the danger is & suppress or ignore it, or to know where the enemy is and be honest about it.
 You can read about all of this chaos everywhere online.
 (Of course conservative and liberal media outlets will disagree greatly on Trump’s success).
 Any criticism directed towards European leadership from the Trump camp, regarding immigration, is justified.
 We are reaching a tipping point & the only sensible course of action would be to do everything in our power to prevent escalated chaos within our continent.
 It could easily be done by ceasing all immigration from certain countries, deporting those guilty of crimes & those guilty of supporting terrorist activity.
 If a large percentage of Muslims in the UK, hold values that are irreconcilable with ours, then why not keep those who like it here & have integrated well, while sending out those who do not?
-It is my desire to deconstruct a new hopeless foundation upon which a modern European conflict can, and probably will, emerge.
+It is my wish that a new hopeless foundation upon which a modern European conflict can, and probably will, emerge, is deconstructed.
 We need to make sure that we advance into the future “with baby steps” so that we can successfully integrate the new-Europeans into the fabric of our societies, without losing ourselves.
 This can only be done if we curb the cultural marxist elements within our society and put an end to immigration from historically incompatible cultures for now.
 Not necessarily indefinitely.
 We need to do this in order to stabilise Europe.

 Why is it considered charitable to allow people into ones country if they cannot be looked after properly?
 It is not ok if the bureaucrats favours foreigners above their native countrymen who they’ve been elected to serve and protect.
 If “refugees” thrive at the expense of the original European population, it will create anger and resentment within the ethnic populace and rather than directing this anger towards government figures, we run the risk of this sentiment being directed towards innocent muslims.
 It is not kindness to offer immigrants a life of crime and/or homelessness.
 Charity is only true if you utilise both your heart & your head.
 We need to be assertive & let muslims in Europe know that they have to adjust to us, it is ridiculous that our leadership do everything to appease them.
 It doesn’t make any sense & radiates nothing but weakness.
 Why should anyone respect or consider our authority legitimate, if members of the law enforcement are impeded by political correctness enforced by judges and politicians?
 By undermining their own law enforcement officers, they establish their own illegitimacy to rule.
 When the government makes the decision to cease the collection of relevant data, regarding crime out of fear of the results, they are doing us all a great disservice.
 I hope that the predicted future conflicts can be avoided, but I fear that they will not, unless European governments take affirmative, but humane, action right now.